Dairo Antonio Úsuga

-Dairo Antonio Úsuga David (born September 15, 1971), also known as Otoniel, is a Colombian former drug lord and former leader of the drug trafficking group the Gulf Clan (Spanish: Los Urabeños), He is accused of sending dozens of shipments of cocaine to the United States, killing police officers, recruiting minors, and sexually abusing children, among other crimes.
-After being sought by Colombian authorities for a decade, he was captured and arrested in October 2021, and extradited to the United States in May 2022.
+Dairo Antonio Úsuga David (born September 15, 1971), also known as Otoniel, is a Colombian convicted drug lord and former top leader of the drug trafficking group Clan del Golfo (also known as Los Urabeños or "Gulf Clan"). Úsuaga is also an ex-paramilitary, having been a member of the Popular Liberation Army (EPL) and the United Self-Defense Forces of Colombia (AUC).
+After being pursued by Colombian authorities for a decade, he was captured in October 2021 in an operation requiring the mobilization of more than 500 special forces personnel, 150 intelligence units, 50 satellite intelligence experts, 22 helicopters, and the intervention of intelligence agencies from the United States and the United Kingdom.
+He was extradited to the United States in May 2022.
 At the time of his capture, 132 warrants for his arrest had been issued.

-He pled guilty in New York to charges related to his time as Gulf Clan leader and is currently serving a 45-year sentence.
+He was also responsible for the deaths of more than 200 members of the Colombian Public Force.
+Then-president Iván Duque stated that Úsuga’s capture “is only comparable to the fall of Pablo Escobar in the 1990s”.
+Defense minister Diego Molano described him as "one of the greatest symbols of evil in Colombia."
+In August 2023, he pled guilty in New York to charges related to his time as the Gulf Clan leader: he was ordered to pay US$216 million in forfeitures and is currently serving a 45-year sentence.
 He also faces coordinated charges in Florida.

 Early affiliations

 Born on September 15, 1971, in Necoclí, in northwestern Colombia, Dairo Antonio Úsuga David, known as "Otoniel," came from a modest peasant family.
-In 1989, at the age of 18, he joined the Popular Liberation Army (EPL), a guerrilla group with a strong presence in the region that sought to defend poor peasants against landowners and the government.
-"He was not a revolutionary.
-But it was all there was and he went with them," his mother explained in a 2015 interview with a journalist.
+In 1989, at the age of 18, he joined the Popular Liberation Army (EPL), a guerrilla group with a strong presence in the region which sought to defend poor peasants against landowners and the government.
+In a 2015 interview with a journalist, his mother explained: "He was not a revolutionary.
+But it was all there was and he went with them."
 The EPL signed a peace agreement with the government two years later, in 1991, and its members returned to civilian life.
-He then joined the United Self-Defenses of Colombia (Autodefensas Unidas de Colombia, or AUC), a Colombian far-right paramilitary and drug trafficking group.
+He then joined the United Self-Defense Forces of Colombia (Autodefensas Unidas de Colombia, or AUC), a Colombian far-right paramilitary and drug trafficking group.

-In 2005, Úsuga began working for Daniel Rendón Herrera, the then leader of the Los Urabeños drug trafficking group.
+In 2005, Úsuga began working for Daniel Rendón Herrera, the then-leader of the Los Urabeños drug trafficking group.
 Otoniel and his brother Giovanni (born Juan de Dios Usuga) took control of the Los Urabeños in 2009.
 After Giovanni was shot and killed during a police raid, Otoniel took full leadership of the drug trafficking group.
 New York federal prosecutors described Úsuga as “the most violent and significant” Colombian drug trafficker since Pablo Escobar, and as the Gulf Clan's "supreme leader."